 Another study by MFMU collaborators demonstrated that the common recommendations to prevent preterm delivery—activity restriction and bed rest—did not reduce the rate of preterm birth among asymptomatic, nulliparous women with a short cervix.
 (PMID: 23812450) The researchers found that women who were at risk for preterm birth and who restricted their activity were actually more likely to deliver early than those who did not.

-Recently, the PPRO concluded a clinical trial that screened 30,000 women for short cervical length, a primary risk factor for premature delivery.
+In 2012, the PPRO concluded a clinical trial that screened 30,000 women for short cervical length, a primary risk factor for premature delivery.
 Women who were found to have a shortened cervix were given either vaginal progesterone or a placebo.
 The progesterone reduced the rate of preterm birth at less than 28 weeks gestation by 50%.
-Learn more about this study in the 2012 Annual Report of the Division of Intramural Research.
+Learn more about PPRO research on preterm birth.

 Getting adequate nutrition, preventing infection, and improving lung function are significant issues for preterm infants, particularly those born at very low birth weight (VLBW).